 In a typical parking lot, cars, pedestrians, and shopping carts are moving in every direction.
 Drivers may be distracted by a variety of factors, including stressful errands, noisy children, or their own cell phones.

 It is estimated that around 20% of all reported vehicle accidents occur in parking lots.
-Admittedly, most parking lot accidents happen at low speeds and are less likely to lead to serious injury.
-But even if no one is seriously injured, there still may be property damage.
-And, accidents are much more serious when pedestrians are involved, which, in parking lots, is common.
+Admittedly, most parking lot accidents happen at low speeds.
+When it is a collision between two vehicles, it is not likely that it will cause serious injury.
+However, accidents are much more serious when pedestrians are involved, which, in parking lots, is common.

 For the most part, parking lot accidents are not radically different from other types of car accidents, but there are a few important distinctions.